 Risk of Loss

-Part of the reason that alternative investments can be a little riskier than more traditional investments is due to the fact that they tend to be less familiar to most investors.
+Part of the reason that alternative investments can be a little riskier than more traditional investments like a mutual fund or ETF is due to the fact that they tend to be less familiar to most investors.

 As a general rule, it’s not advisable to invest in anything that you don’t understand, and that means that you may need to do more research before moving forward with an alternative investment.
 If you choose to invest without sufficient due diligence, you’re more likely to expose yourself to risk.

-Although there can be some tax advantages to alternative investments, there are also potential complications, which is one of the reasons why it is a good idea to speak with a tax professional before making an investment.
+Although there can be some tax advantages to alternative investments, there are also potential complications, which is one of the reasons why it’s a good idea to speak with a tax professional before making an investment.

 Some Options Require a High Minimum Investment